mrkevr/e-commerce/README.md

 > Google and Github account will be used for OAuth2 Single Sign-On of the users.
 Google Mail will be used for sending emails.

 2. Clone this repository
-3. Go to e-commerce/src/main/resources/application.yml replace the placeholders (enclosed by <>) with your credentials MySQL
+3. Go to e-commerce/src/main/resources/application.yml and replace the placeholders (enclosed by <>) with your own credentials
+MySQL
 ```
 datasource: